 Fax an Encounter Note

-To fax an encounter note, open the note and go to Reports > Fax/Print Encounter Note.
+To fax an encounter note, open the note and go to Generate > Fax/Print Encounter Note.
 You will have the option to use check-boxes at the top of the generated form to:

 - Add H & P - this adds blocks above the encounter note showing the patient's Allergies, PMH, list of SOAP/ Encounter notes on file, Active Medications, Need to Know Notes, Social Notes, and Insurance Information.
 Each of these may be removed individually by clicking the -Remove text at its right.